 The test, of course, doesn't force teachers to do anything of the sort.
 It was designed by a group of mainstream American historians and educators, not the Black Panther Party.
 What is true is that the curriculum asks students to view American history more thematically and, in so doing, encourages them to pick up on patterns of oppression, exploitation, and exclusion that run throughout our nation’s past.
 The test emphasizes historical themes like identity, ideas, work, and power, that can be leveraged to either celebrate or critique America’s past.
 An attentive student may realize, with the help of these handy themes, that historically xenophobia is an idea that people in power exploit to get immigrants to work for way less money than they deserve.

-The AP exam might, for example, ask students to explain the factors that contributed to an iconic image from history.
+The AP exam might, for example, ask students to explain the historical factors that contributed to an iconic photo, such as this one of children sleeping on the streets of New York in 1890.
 Photo by Jacob Riis, via Wikimedia

 Some students may even begin to spot parallels between their coursework and contemporary events.
 The section on World War II, for example, suggests that teachers balance discussions of American military and geopolitical expansion with the restriction of rights at home and the internment of Japanese Americans.
 Does war and the maintenance of an empire abroad lead to a loss of civil rights at home?